Brendan Donovan Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the third-ranked team ERA across all league pitching staffs (3.65).
+- The Rangers' 3.62 team ERA ranks third across all MLB pitching staffs.

-- The Rangers allow the fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the least in the league.

-- Perez (6-1) takes the mound for the Rangers in his 12th start of the season.
-He's put together a 4.43 ERA in 61 2/3 innings pitched, with 44 strikeouts.
+- Dunning (4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched) gets the start for the Rangers, his sixth of the season.

-- In his most recent outing on Tuesday against the Detroit Tigers, the left-hander went 4 2/3 innings, allowing six earned runs while surrendering seven hits.
+- In his last outing on Wednesday against the Detroit Tigers, the right-hander went five innings, allowing three earned runs while surrendering seven hits.

+- In 13 games this season, the 28-year-old has a 2.06 ERA and 6 strikeouts per nine innings, while allowing a batting average of .219 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.